 By 1890, Wichita had become the third-largest city in the state after Kansas City, Kansas, and Topeka, with a population of nearly 24,000.

 The city’s manufactured products’ value for 1909 was $9,000,000.
 Among the important manufacturing concerns were five flour mills with a daily capacity of 4,100 barrels, a broom factory with a daily capacity of 2,000 dozen, two packing plants with an annual production of 60,000,000 pounds, four alfalfa mills, three overall factories, six planing mills using more than 12,000 cars of lumber annually, and six foundries.
-There were in all 230 different manufacturing concerns in the city, and 138 wholesale houses, shipping over 50,000 cars of the finished products to its tributary territory.
+The city had 230 different manufacturing concerns and 138 wholesale houses, shipping over 50,000 cars of the finished products to its tributary territory.
 The wholesale and jobbing interests are represented by 500 traveling men who live in the city, and the volume of business in 1909 was $30,000,000.

-By 1910, Wichita was one of Kansas’s most important railway centers, having direct connections with almost every city west of the Mississippi River.
-Five railroads — the Missouri Pacific, Atchison, Topeka & Santa Fe; Chicago, Rock Island & Pacific, St. Louis, and San Francisco, and the Kansas City, Mexico & Orient, radiated from this point.
+By 1910, Wichita was one of Kansas’s most important railway centers, directly connecting with almost every city west of the Mississippi River.
+Five railroads radiated from this point: the Missouri Pacific, Atchison, Topeka & Santa Fe; Chicago, Rock Island & Pacific, St. Louis, and San Francisco; and the Kansas City, Mexico & Orient.

 An interurban line connecting Wichita with Wellington, Hutchinson, and other points was constructed.
-The Kansas City, Mexico & Orient, which has placed Wichita in a position to handle vast shipments from the southwest, was building workshops at this point which, when in operation, added a new colony to the already cosmopolitan population.
+The Kansas City, Mexico & Orient, which has placed Wichita in a position to handle vast shipments from the southwest, was building workshops at this point, adding a new colony to the already cosmopolitan population.
 New elevated tracks and a union depot were under construction.
 There was an average of 110 freight and passenger trains per day.

 In 1914 and 1915, oil and natural gas deposits were discovered in nearby Butler County.
 This triggered another economic boom in Wichita as producers established refineries, fueling stations, and headquarters in the city.
 By 1917, five operating refineries were in Wichita, with another seven built in the 1920s.
 The careers and fortunes of future oil moguls Archibald Derby, who later founded Derby Oil, and Fred C. Koch, who established what would become Koch Industries, began in Wichita during this period.